JellyRollJunior/leet-code-journal/README.md

 * Valid Anagram
 * Longest Palindrome Length
     * Answer is easy but theres a space saving optimization!
+* Backspace String Compare
+    * O(N) space is easy
+    * O(1) space kinda hard doe ngl
+    * You don't always have to traverse from the start my guy

 Linked List
 * Merge Two Sorted Lists